- Seminar leaders: Reynaldo Miranda and David Saussy

-Aristotle’s Nicomachean Ethics is is best suited for our slow, unhurried conversational reading program.
+Aristotle’s Nicomachean Ethics is perfectly suited for a slow, unhurried conversational reading.

 You can read about Aristotle’s Ethics on the Internet Encyclopedia of Philosophy, and many other sources besides; you can take a lecture course, or buy a DVD set with recorded lectures.
 But none of these resources will help you do the one thing that is needful, when reading a work such as the Ethics: to engage in a sustained encounter the text itself, with the words of the author himself, as the arguments unfold, and to do so on the basis of your own questioning, and in the context of other serious, curious readers like yourself.

 This kind of reading can change your life.